Cell Biology & Anatomical Sciences

 |Hispanic or Latino||51|

-Students from other countries are interested in Cell Biology, too.
+Cell Biology appeals to people across the globe.
 About 12.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea